checkmarx-ltd/open-source-template/CONTRIBUTING.md

 If you have suggestions for how this project could be improved, or want to report a bug, open an issue.
 We appreciate all contributions.
 If you have questions, we'd love to hear them.

 We also appreciate PRs.
-If you're thinking of submitting any PR, pleae open an issue first to spark a discussion around it.
+If you're thinking of submitting any PR, please open an issue first to spark a discussion around it.

 Contributions are made to this repo via Issues and Pull Requests (PRs).
 A few general guidelines that cover both: